Hiring Procedure/Background Investigation Procedure

 1. All position or salary changes for current employees will be initiated using the Position or Salary Adjustment form.
 Once the form is completed and approved, it should be returned to the HR office with a copy to the President’s office.

-2. An updated employment letter with the changes will be sent the employee and HR.
+2. An updated employment letter with the changes will be sent to the employee and HR.

-All forms referred to in this policy are located on the “T” drive (Docs/HR)
+All forms referred to in this policy are located on the Halo.

 Criminal Investigation Procedures